How it all began

 Catherine Sewell - Creative Director

-Works in play as an artist, facilitator and educator.
+Catherine Sewell (B. Creative Arts, M. Creative Arts Therapy) works in play as an artist, facilitator and educator.
 Her work as a Play Specialist with schools, kindergartens and playgroups sees her not only running play-based sessions with children but also providing professional development sessions for families and teachers, as well as consulting in key strategic roles.
 Cat has worked with organisations, government, councils and NGO’s to create resources to promote play in written, online and video formats.
 As an artist, Cat also creates public installations for children and families and does design work for film and theatre.
-(B. Creative Arts, M. Creative Arts Therapy)

 Nancy Sposato - Creative Director

-Her early career focused on performing arts (physical theatre) with extensive national and international touring experience with popular Australian arts companies including Strange Fruit and Melbourne Playback Theatre Company.
+Her early professional career focused on the performing arts (physical theatre) with extensive national and international touring experience with popular Australian arts company Strange Fruit and leading interactive theatre company Melbourne Playback Theatre Company.

-Sposato has extensive experience facilitating preschoolers to professional artists in creative practice through school arts residencies, community workshops and with major arts organisations.
-Currently Sposato is establishing a creative arts club for youth in regional NSW (Nambucca Heads).
+Sposato has extensive experience facilitating preschoolers to professional artists in creative practice through school arts residencies, community workshops and with organisations such as Melbourne Theatre Company, The Victorian Arts Centre and the Victorian College of the Arts.

 Zoë Barry - Sound Composition